edespino/cloudberry-site/docs/performance/use-incremental-materialized-view.md

 # Restrictions and notes

-Currently, the incremental materialized views on Cloudberry Database have the following usage restrictions:
+Currently, the incremental materialized views on Apache Cloudberry have the following usage restrictions:

 - Creating incremental materialized views for Append-Optimized (AO) tables is not supported.
 - Creating incremental materialized views for partitioned tables is not supported.